pawnlord/fenrir-engine/README.md

     - List of currently needed tools:
         - Logging: As this is a game engine, exceptions are a good idea for some things.
 A mistake in a program should *never* crash in release.
 If the state is unrecoverable, pretend it isn't.
         - Hot reloading/save-states: Similar category of tools, which speed up prototype time drastically.
 It would be nice for the engine to be trivially serializable for most common use cases, which makes save-states a very tempting chioce.
 But, hot reloading is cool.

+## Known bugs
+ - Drawing glitch with polygon at angles: Unknown cause, looks like the line is segmented, with artifacts at the edges.
+Specifically was on the bottom line.
+Also seen: pentagonal stage had artifact at bottom.